 Kimi, who is the newcomer to the series, never displayed a unique personality.
 She’s just a carbon copy of Tommy.
 As the animators mentioned that she’s a female Tommy.
 I find Kimi as a generic character.

-Without giving anything away, nobody ever noticed that an important character from the series is missing until he reunites near the end of the film.
+Without giving anything away, nobody isn’t aware that an important character from the series is missing until he reunites near the end of the film.
 Didn’t the adults ever learned their lesson from the last film?

 A bizarre dream sequence showing one of the lead characters as a muscle-bound fighter.
 The late Isaac Hayes (Chef from South Park) sings in the background for no apparent reason.
 Did the animators & writers ingest some “mushrooms” during production?